EITI Team with Stakeholders

 The Uganda Extractive Industries Transparency Initiative (UGEITI) was established following a cabinet decision on 28th January 2019.
 Uganda became the 26th member country in Africa and the 54th in the world.

-Uganda joined EITI on 12th August 2020 becoming the 26th member country in Africa and the 54th in the world.
+Uganda joined EITI on August 12, 2020 becoming the 26th member country in Africa and the 54th in the world.

 Kingfisher Development Area